In This Article

 Maison Margiela Replica Under the Lemon Trees

 It’s fruity and airy and just really lovely.
-I think this one will also wear differently on anyone who wears it.
-Yes, I know all fragrances wear differently depending on the wearer's body chemistry.
-Still, I think this will be embodied differently depending on if it’s being worn under a sundress or a leather jacket.
+This one will also wear differently on anyone who wears it.
+Of course, all fragrances wear differently depending on the wearer's body chemistry.
+Still, this will be embodied differently depending on if it’s being worn under a sundress or a leather jacket.

 Furze captures everything we love about the beach tableau through a Lush lens.
 It’s got a pairing of vanilla and coconut that are actually more reserved than either of the notes typically are, especially when paired together.
 Neroli, florals, and woods round it out to make a beachy scent that is less animated and more still life.
 If not a more accurate take on the beach, then it is definitely a more adult take.
-I’ve been wearing this for a couple of years, and I still reach for it every spring.
+You'll reach for this scent every spring.

 Imaginary Authors Saint Julep

-But this is great.
+Mint is so hard to find in fragrances, especially in ways that don’t make it smell like a cleaning product, but this is different.
 Taking notes (literally) from the classic cocktail, the Mint Julep, you’ll find sweet mint, bourbon, sugar cube, plus tangerine and magnolia.
-It smells fresh and sweet, and it’s exactly what I’d hoped it would be.
-It’s something perfect for spring and even better to welcome in the hotter months.
+It smells fresh and sweet, and it’s exactly what you want to wear in spring and might be even better to welcome in the hotter months.

 This botanical, woody, and spicy blend offers an updated take on the classic fragrance by Cartier.
 We love the stunning teal color of the bottle, which looks gorgeous on a vanity and calls to mind crystal blue waters.
 But it's the aroma—which is designed to mimic spring by "blooming" with citrus leaves and sap—that gets us every time.